About Me — Gregory Russell Benedikt

 This is my story and it has been everything except smooth.
 There have been countless lows in which I found myself deep in the pits of darkness and despair.
 What keeps me going is my insatiable curiosity and my burning desire to become the best version of myself.
 I love learning about fitness, nutrition, mindfulness, mediation, neuroscience, holistic health, and human potential.

 My purpose in life is to challenge people to live a story worth telling.
 I am here to poke, prod, support, and encourage people to live their dream life and not waste it burdened by others’ expectations of how they should be living.
 It’s not about performing for someone else’s definition of “worth”.
 It’s about living the story you’ll be proud of when you’re old and wrinkled and look like a raisin.
-My mission is to help millennials banish the Sunday Scaries by finding more meaning and excitement in their lives.
-The two of these combine to form my reason for being and what gets me out of bed in the morning.
+My mission in life is to help people achieve their biggest dreams and live a story worth telling.
+This is my reason for being and what gets me out of bed in the morning.

 My biggest fear used to be that I would never have the courage to live the life I had always dreamed of.
 I was terrified I would wake up one day and realize that somehow, somewhere, I had settled for a life that didn’t excite me.

-I’ve now decided that it’s better to dream big and fail miserably than to have never tried at all.
+Now I’m not scared anymore.
+I’ve decided that it’s better to dream big and fail miserably than to have never tried at all.
 I’ve committed my life to chasing my highest potential to make sure that when I die, I’ve left nothing on the table.

 And I’d love to help you do the same.

 If you’re ready to live a story worth telling, I’m ready to be your coach.
-Book a discovery call today and let’s get started!
+Book a discovery call today to start transforming your life.